DIY Gift Ideas Inspired by CoAS Majors

-Geoscience: Rock Cactus
+Geoscience: Rock Candy

 Global Studies: Map Frame

-Photo and instructions from POPSUGAR
+Photo and instructions for map frame from POPSUGAR

 Global Studies majors know that international experiences can change your perspective forever.
 Give a friend a place to display their unforgettable memories with this map-affixed frame.
 For a thoughtful touch, choose a map of their favorite place to remind them of times spent wandering those routes.